Warm hearty Hong Kong style Borscht (oxtail soup) with oxtail and stew beef, onion, celery, carrot, tomatoes, potatoes, and cabbage.

 - 2 russet potatoes (peeled and cut into small cubes)

 - 2 bay leaves

-- Once the soup is boiling, add the oxtails.
+- Add the oxtails.
 Once it boils, lower the heat and simmer for 20 minutes.
-During this time, skim off the scum and fat on the soup’s surface.
-This step can be tedious but it’s the key for clean taste when you drink the soup.
+With a fine-mesh sieve, skim off the scum and foam on the soup’s surface.
+This step can be tedious but it’s the key to a clean taste when you drink the soup.

-- Add Seasonings A and reduce heat to medium low.
-Cover and simmer for at least 3-4 hours, or until meat comes off from oxtail bones and becomes tender (and I usually cook extra 2 hrs on low heat).
+- Add Seasonings A and reduce heat to medium-low or low.
+Cover and simmer (not boiling) for at least 3-4 hours, or until meat comes off from oxtail bones and becomes tender.

-- Add potatoes and cook for 15 minutes or until tender.
+- Add potatoes and cook until tender, about 15 minutes.